Coiot/cbr-main/src/albums/s3/episode30.md

     - scene_number: 81
       scene_title: "The Age of the Country at Gore"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene81.jpg
-      narration: "<p>We now take a look at the section of the cylinder which, since last part, I have taken to calling the Land of the Rising Schadenfreude.
+      narration: "<p>We now take a look at the section of the cylinder which, since last episode, I have taken to calling the Land of the Rising Schadenfreude.
 All the civs on the archipelago have reinforced their colonies pretty well, even the Mohave, who have 20 planes stationed on Honshu alone.
 Our last remaining stooge is still sitting in Tajihi-Sarugake, hoping, perhaps ironically, that nobody notices his existence.
 Anton Reicha, an influential Czech-French classical composer and friend of Beethoven, is perhaps a fitting choice of Great Person for a silent civ, as he never published anything and was only recognised for his avant-garde musical ideas after his death.</p>"
     - scene_number: 82
       scene_title: "IRELAAAAAAND FOREVEEEEEEER!"
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode30-scene82.jpg